 Our analysis suggests that there might be three groups of historical figures.
-Fig. 7 shows these three groups of top PageRank historical figures in Wikipedia: (i) global historical figures who appear in most of Wikipedia editions ( $N_A \geq 18$ ) and are highly ranked ( $\langle K \rangle \leq 50$ ) for each Wikipedia such as Carl Linnaeus, Plato, Jesus, and Napoleon (Right-Top of the Fig. 7A); (ii) local-highly ranked historical figures who appear in a few Wikipedia editions ( $N_A < 18$ ) but are highly ranked ( $\langle K \rangle \leq 50$ ) in the appeared Wikipedia editions such as Tycho Brahe, Sejong the Great, and Sun Yat-sen (Left-Top of the Fig. 7A); (iii) locally-low ranked historical figures who appear in a few Wikipedia editions ( $N_A < 18$ ) and who are not highly ranked ( $\langle K \rangle > 50$ ).
+Fig. 7 shows these three groups of top PageRank historical figures in Wikipedia: (i) global historical figures who appear in most of Wikipedia editions ( $N_A \ge 18$ ) and are highly ranked ( $\langle K \rangle \le 50$ ) for each Wikipedia such as Carl Linnaeus, Plato, Jesus, and Napoleon (Right-Top of the Fig. 7A); (ii) local-highly ranked historical figures who appear in a few Wikipedia editions ( $N_A < 18$ ) but are highly ranked ( $\langle K \rangle \le 50$ ) in the Wikipedia editions in which they appear, such as Tycho Brahe, Sejong the Great, and Sun Yat-sen (Left-Top of the Fig. 7A); (iii) locally-low ranked historical figures who appear in a few Wikipedia editions ( $N_A < 18$ ) and who are not highly ranked ( $\langle K \rangle > 50$ ).
 Here $N_A$ is the number of appearances in different Wikipedia editions for a given person and $\langle K \rangle$ is the average ranking of the given persons across Wikipedia editions for each ranking algorithm.
 In the case of 2DRank historical figures, due to the absence of global historical figures, most of them belong to two types of local historical figures (i.e. local-highly ranked or local-lowly ranked).

 Following ranking of persons via $\Theta{P,A}$ we determine also the top global female historical figures, presented in Table 5 for PageRank and 2DRank persons.
-The full lists of global female persons are available at [36] (63 and 165 names for PageRank and 2DRank).
+The full lists of global female figures are available at [39] (63 and 165 names for PageRank and 2DRank).

-The comparison of our 100 global historical figures with the top 100 from Hart's list [25] gives an overlap of 43 persons for PagRank and 26 persons for 2DRank.
-We note that for the top 100 of English Wikipedia we obtain a lower overlap of 37 (PageRank) and 4 (2DRank) persons.
-For the Italian Wikipedia edition we obtain an overlap of 33 (PageRank) and 12 (2DRank) persons.
-This shows that the consideration of 24 editions provides us with a more balanced selection of top historical figures.
-Our overlap of the top 100 global historical figures by PageRank with the top 100 people from Pantheon MIT ranking list [22] is 44 percent, while the overlap of this Pantheon list with Hart's list is 42 percent, a bit smaller than our overlap with Hart's list.
-The top 100 persons from [21] are not publicly available and we do not present comparison with this work.
+The comparison of our 100 global historical figures with the top 100 from Hart's list [27] gives an overlap of 43 persons for PageRank and 26 persons for 2DRank.
+We note that for the top 100 from the English Wikipedia we obtain a lower overlap of 37 (PageRank) and 4 (2DRank) persons.
+Among all editions the highest overlaps with the Hart list are 42 (VI).
+37 (EN,ES,PT,TR) and 33 (IT), 32 (DE), 31 (FR) for PageRank; while for 2DRank we find 18 (EL) and 17 (VI).
+We give the overlap numbers for all editions at [39].
+This shows that the consideration of 24 editions provides us the global list of the top 100 persons with a more balanced selection of top historical figures.
+Our overlap of the top 100 global historical figures by PageRank with the top 100 people from Pantheon MIT ranking list [23] is 44 percent, while the overlap of this Pantheon list with Hart's list is 43 percent.
+We note that the Pantheon method is significantly based on a number of page views while our approach is based on the network structure of the whole Wikipedia network.
+The top 100 persons from [22] are not publicly available but nevertheless we present the overlaps between the top 100 persons from the lists of Hart, Pantheon, Stony-Brook and our global PageRank and 2DRank lists in SI Figs. S2, S3 (we received the Stony-Brook list as a private message from the authors of [22]).
+We have an average overlap between the 4 methods on a level of 40 percent (2DRank is on average lower by a few percent), we find a larger overlap between our PageRank list and the Stony-Brook list since the Stony-Brook method, applied only for the English Wikipedia, is significantly based on PageRank.